Main Stage Presenters 2017

 Her first fiction, Chance Meetings: Stories About Cross-Cultural Karmic Collisions and Compassion, was released in 2015, and her debut novel, An Immigrant Wife: Her Spiritual Journey, in April 2016.
 Her second novel, The Last Suttee is forthcoming in August 2017.
 Currently she is writing her second story collection.

 Based on decades of the practice of mindfulness meditation Dr. Wangu developed Writing Meditation Practice.
 In 2010, she founded the Mindful Writers Group.
-A second group was started in January 2016.
+A second group was started in 2016 and a third one in 2017.
 As she led professional as well as novice writers in meditation, in 2011 Madhu was inspired to burn her first CD, “Meditations for Mindful Writers: Body, Heart, Mind.”
-Her second CD, “Meditations for Mindful Writers II: Sensations, Feelings and Thoughts” is forthcoming in May, 2017).
-Visit her website at www.madhubazazwangu.com.
+Her second CD is titled “Meditations for Mindful Writers II: Sensations, Feelings and Thoughts.”
+Both CDs are available at www.CDBaby.com.

 Frederic S. Durbin grew up in rural central Illinois, where he spent his childhood avoiding shoes, climbing trees, reading, writing, and playing in a ramshackle barn.